In This Volume

 CROSS REFERENCES AND OTHER SOURCES OF INFORMATION

 Ministerial responsibility for the administration of s.
 219 is shared by several ministers.
 Subsections , and are the responsibility of the Minister of Forests, Lands, Natural Resource Operations and Rural Development who is also responsible for the administration of most other sections of the Land Title Act.
-Responsibility for subsections , , and , , , , , and is shared by the Minister of Municipal Affairs and Housing and the Minister of Environment and Climate Change Strategy, as these subsections relate to their ministerial portfolios.
+Responsibility for subsections , , and , , , , , and is shared by the Minister of Municipal Affairs and the Minister of Environment and Climate Change Strategy, as these subsections relate to their ministerial portfolios.

 Continuance of Covenants